 Millions of Americans are struggling with the question of whether their elderly parents are able to cover the cost for long-term care.
-Monetary issues can be a sensitive topic, and when it’s time to begin considering long-term care needs, having an honest and open conversation about how your parents will be able to pay for home care assistance is crucial.
+Monetary issues can be a sensitive topic, and when it’s time to begin considering long-term care needs, having an honest and open conversation about how your parents will be able to pay for in-home care assistance is crucial.

 To that end, our professional home care team has compiled the questions below to help you get started: